sranney/emotional_explorers/README.md

 # Emotional Explorers

+Was at https://github.com/chairmanmeow13/Project-2-Group-6, but changed it to have a more appropriate name for the repo

 Visit https://emotionalexplorers.herokuapp.com to check out the site!

 Site for teaching children with autism how to understand emotions.